 Munger serves a healthy, FREE breakfast and lunch to every child.

 Munger prides itself in parent engagement.
 At Munger, parents are valued and encouraged to stay highly engaged in their child’s learning.
 The school creates a welcoming atmosphere and holds regular events to welcome parents, including Parent Nights, an Open House and a Meet the Teacher Night.

 Through Southwest Counseling Solutions, the school offers English classes to parents so they can assist their children, and Munger has a Parent Room with a Spanish-speaking staff member who acts as a liaison for parents.

 Munger’s staff believes that every child should be able to envision their path to high school, college and careers, with direct links to graduation through field trips and family nights at Western International High School, allowing them to experience the outstanding opportunities that await them in high school and solidify the vision of their path to graduation.
 Western High has received a $28.3 million renovation and includes upgrades to classrooms, a new swimming pool, black box theater and more!

 Munger is among the final three new DPS schools in the $500.5 million School Construction Program that opened this fall, part of a $150 million in voter-approved investment, which placed more than 3,000 students in brand new learning environments.

 More than 11,500 students are currently attending class in 13 substantially improved or newly constructed facilities that were completed 2010-2011.

 Pants/slacks/skirts: Black, Navy or Khaki.

-Shirts (polo-style or button down with collar): White, Light Blue or Yellow.
+Shirts (polo-style or button down with collar): White, light blue, yellow, pink or navy blue.